mccoylab/CR_2020_shinyapp/README.md

 # Project Title: CR_2020_shinyapp
-<i>Project Status: [Complete]</i></br>
+<i>Project Status: Complete</i></br>

 <h3>Project Description</h3>
 <ul>
-  <li>Background: For an evaluation project, this shiny app was created to determine eligibility based on a variety of factors.</li>
+  <li><i>Background:</i> For an evaluation project, this shiny app was created to determine eligibility based on a variety of factors.</li>
-  <li>Aim of the project: This project focused on mapping the geographic coordinates of a variety of facilities, and calculaing the geographic distance (km) between these facilities. </li>
+  <li><i>Aim of the project:</i> This project focused on mapping the geographic coordinates of a variety of facilities, and calculaing the geographic distance (km) between these facilities. </li>
 </ul>

 <h3>How does it work?</h3>
 <b>Requirements:</b></br>
 These scripts were written in R version 3.6.2 and RStudio Version 1.2.5033.
-The following R packages are needed:
+The following R packages are needed:</br>
 <ul>
   <li> dplyr </li>
   <li> here </li>